 Izamal is better known as the yellow city of Mexico.
-When I first heard about this city I thought, oh that must be a city with just some yellow houses.
-But nothing is less true.
-All the houses in the colonial center of this city are painted completely yellow.
+When I first heard about this city I thought: Oh that must be a city with just some yellow houses.
+But nothing is further from the truth.
+All the houses in the colonial center of this city are completely painted yellow.
 And in different shades!
 The reason why the city is yellow is unfortunately unknown.
 But Izamal is a wonderful destination to include in your Mexico itinerary.
-In this article you will find the 10 best things to do in Izamal Mexico, including one of the most beautiful hotels and Izamal restaurants.
+In this article you will find the best things to do in Izamal Mexico, including tips for the most beautiful hotels and restaurants.

 Walk around and take pictures in the yellow city of Mexico